 One of the few known WikiLeaks sources is Chelsea Manning, a former soldier in the U.S. Army.
 Manning submitted hundreds of thousands of secret military and diplomatic documents in November 2010, and was recently pardoned after serving part of her sentence in a U.S. military prison.

 Anyone can submit information to the site.
 WikiLeaks has its small fact-checking team look into every document and claim, and if the team confirms that it’s true, the information is published.
 Thus far, nothing published on the site has been proven to be false.
 However, some security experts believe it’s possible that altered or fake documents are hidden within large batches of leaked documents, which could compromise the integrity of WikiLeaks’ publications.

-Although it aims to expose problems within governments and powerful institutions, WikiLeaks itself has been accused of a lack of transparency because it does not revealing how it is funded, its use of nondisclosure agreements within its own organization, and the amount of control Julian Assange has over what’s published.
+Although it aims to expose problems within governments and powerful institutions, WikiLeaks itself has been accused of a lack of transparency because it does not reveal how it is funded, its use of nondisclosure agreements within its own organization, and the amount of control Julian Assange has over what’s published.